Louis-Nicolas Davout: Napoleonic Wars

 Davout added to his renown in the battles of Eylau and Friedland.
 Napoleon left him as governor-general of the newly created Duchy of Warsaw following the Treaties of Tilsit in 1807, and the next year awarded him with the title of Duke of Auerstädt.
 During the War of the Fifth Coalition in 1809, Davout took part in the Battle of Eckmühl, and also distinguished himself in the Battle of Wagram, where he commanded the right wing.
 He was later made Prince of Eckmühl following the campaign.
 In 1810 Davout travelled to Compiègne with Napoleon to collect the 18-year-old bride Marie-Louise of Austria.

-Davout was entrusted by Napoleon with the task of organizing the "corps of observation of the Elbe", which would become the gigantic army with which Napoleon invaded Russia in 1812.
+In 1810 he was sent to Hamburg when Jean Baptiste Jules Bernadotte left for Sweden; Davout was entrusted by Napoleon with the task of organizing the "corps of observation of the Elbe", which would become the gigantic army with which Napoleon invaded Russia in 1812.
 In this, he commanded the I Corps, the strongest corps, numbering over 70,000.
 On 1 July he left Vilnius.
-On the order of Napoleon Davout secretly took over the command Jérôme Bonaparte, occupied Minsk but had lost a third of his men due to sickness and desertion.
+On the order of Napoleon Davout secretly took over the command of Jérôme Bonaparte, occupied Minsk but had lost a third of his men due to sickness and desertion.
+Davout went very far in humiliating the 33rd regiment, which was no exception.
 He defeated the Russians at Mohilev before he joined the main army at Smolensk, with which he continued throughout the campaign.
 During the retreat from Moscow he conducted the rear guard, which was deemed too slow by the emperor, and was replaced by Marshal Michel Ney in the Battle of Vyazma.
-His inability to hold out at the Battle of Krasnoi, he was threatened with destruction, until the arrival of Ney.
+His inability to hold out against Mikhail Miloradovich in the Battle of Krasnoi, threatened his forces with destruction, until the arrival of the Old Guard led by Édouard Mortier.
+Davout managed to successfully cross the Losvinka brook, albeit at the cost of his rearguard's sacrifice.
+Davout's jammed carriages, fell into the hands of the Cossacks.
 Among the booty captured by the Russians were Davout's war chest, a plethora of maps of the Middle East, Central Asia and India, and Davout's Marshal baton.
 The loss of his baton led him into disgrace and he would not meet with the emperor again until his return from Elba.